renanleitev/coding/Ansible - Vagrant/debian-xfce/README.md

 1) O processo de instalação parou nesse ponto (ou algo parecido):

-    "ebian: Its output will be used to detect bootable binaries on them and create new boot entries."
+    "debian: Its output will be used to detect bootable binaries on them and create new boot entries."

     - Solução: Forçar o desligamento da máquina virtual pela janela que está aberta do VirtualBox